ravi-kumar7/documentation/docs/bank-connect/fetch-overview.md

-# Bank Connect: Fetching Enriched Data
+# BankConnect: Fetching Enriched Data

-Fetching enriched data is the second step involved in the Bank Connect Integration flow.
+Fetching enriched data is the second step involved in the BankConnect Integration flow.
 To fetch enriched data you need to have `entity_id` with you.

 <img src="/fetch_enriched_data.jpg" alt="Fetching Enriched Data" style="width:80%;height:80%" />